calderete/the-cult-of-life/pages/text/chapters/reformaent.md

 Not by his tone....<br>
 Hemner: "AIRBORNE INCOMING!"<br>

+ _CRAAACKackkack_ \*a red icon in her HUD lights, indicating Egor twelve —one of the other two support troopers— is engaging/engaged\*

- _CRAAACKackkack_ Oh FUJUT where are THEY?
-There's one falling, dead, and there's the rest, do I even need to use the scope?
+ Oh FUJUT!! where are THEY?
+There's one falling, dead, there's the rest, do I even need to use the scope?
 Got one lined up; gentle squeeze on the trigger; _CRAAACKackkack_ "one bolt, one nerve stem", these bugs are fast, guess that's what all the wings are for.
 FujuT!
 Ajats!  _CRAAACKackkack_ That one was charging me I think.  _CRAAACKackkack_ That one definitely was; we seem to have some mutual feelings. _CRAAACKackkack_ do I need to activate?...yep _CRAAACKackkack_ Activating distress signal.

- Prix: "I'm getting charged"<br>
+ Prix: "I'M GETTING CHARGED"<br>
  Dixo: "CONCUSSION GRENADES"<br>
  _BOOOMM BOOOMM BOOOMM_<br>
 Ummff!
 Deploying shield, switching to carbine...shadt...Hemner's gonna kill me when he finds out I dropped my long range bolter...but those _BOOOMM BOOOMMM_ ajats!
 Concussion blasts!...<br>
  _BOOOMM BOOOMM_<br>
 Ummppff.
-More ground swarmers are coming, charging through their dead brethren doesn't seem smart.<br>
+More ground swarmers are coming, charging through their dead brethren; doesn't seem smart.<br>
  _BOOOMM BOOOMM BOOOMM_<br>

 Dixo: "All contacts terminated"<br>
 Hemner: "Squad Hettra you are all clear"<br>
-Ughh, breath deep...the nausea will pass...the war shock symptoms always do...<br>
+Uhhhghh, just breath...the nausea will pass...the war shock symptoms always do...<br>

-\*Two of the green lights turned blue in the corner of her HUD indicating casualties\*
+\*Two of the green lights turned blue in the corner of her HUD indicating casualties, another light indicates the commander has set the squad stance to defensive\*

 Looks like I'm on the clock.
-Both injured callsigns are new, came in on the last reinforcement rotation.
+Both injured callsigns —Emyatta six, and Raetera eight— are part of the extra gunners we got, haven't even met them yet.
 Powering up position translator, I see a good spot with rock cover.
 Close to one of the injuries; close my eyes, relax, it'll be quick, _BLAAPBANGannggang_.
-Few things are louder, or brighter than a position translation by a standard issue, exa'legionate, location projector.
+So loud, and bright.
+Few things put a trooper through a more disorienting experience than a position translation by a standard issue, exa'legionate, location projector.

-Opening my eyes; stowing my carbine; some more nausea —different than before; also something I've experienced a thousand times.
-Wait till I can feel the ground under my feet...ok heading to the injured trooper \*one of the blue dots in her HUD starts blinking\*; Other casualty is getting taken care of, one less injured on the field.
+Opening eyes; stowing my carbine; some more nausea —different than before; also something I've experienced a thousand times.
+Wait till I can feel the ground under my feet...ok heading to the injured trooper \*one of the blue dots in her HUD starts blinking\*; Raetera eight is getting taken care of, one less injured on the field.

 There's my injured trooper, under plenty of cover, starting vital and data download, starting medical scan, checking-in her injury.

 \*Both dots start blinking in her HUD.\*

 Info downloaded: Semeshea Emyatta, callsign Emyatta six; Sedra'hk'not*, —a tough and resilient gene-nexus— has sustained a deep laceration; from mid abdomen, to mid chest; grazing a few bones; no organs damaged; no major blood vessels damaged.
-The cut must have bled hard; there is so much blood on her, and a really wide gash in her armor.
-Arrestor foam did its job —seal the wound from the atmosphere, stop all the bleeding.
+There is so much blood on her, the cut must have bled hard.
+Whatever hit her, put a really wide gash in her —and her armor.
+Arrestor foam did its job; seal the wound from the atmosphere, stop all the bleeding.
 She has two hearts, both beating at an elevated rate; she seems to be in some pain, not enough for an acid wound though, no sign of poisoning.
-Alright, shield detached, firing mount stakes — _pmp_ —, activating atmospheric lock out field, med kit and wash cooker powered up.
+Alright, shield detached, firing mount stakes — _pmp_ —, activating atmospheric lock out field, medixae kit and wash cooker powered up.

-Prix: "Can you her me?"<br>
+Prix: "Can you hear me?"<br>
-Her face mask goes from opaque to clear, revealing a green smooth skinned face with two purple and black eyes and a well angled hemegeniocx type face and head —two eyes, above a protruding, angular nasal passage, all above a singular mouth.
+Her face mask goes from opaque to clear, revealing a green, lightly dotted, smooth skinned face with two purple and black eyes; a well angled hemegeniocx face and head: two eyes, two ears, above a protruding, angular nasal passage, all above a singular mouth.
+Her dots were a purple like her eyes, and made symmetrical, semi circle patterns on her face and smooth head.

 One good looking trooper...stay focused Prix...